Steyn von Rönge

 Steyn von Rönge was appointed as a leader of AWB on 6 April 2010 without voting.
 He joined the AWB in 1983 during the first referendum, as he did not vote with PW Botha's decisions.
 He soon moved to the deputy and chairman of the Movement.
 His goals are the establishment of a white homeland and a security plan to protect farmers against farm attacks.

 Von Rönge is a third-generation cattle farmer in the Zastron district, in southern Free State.
-He has two daughters and a son.
-Leier von Rönge graduated in 1972 from Zastron High School.
+He has two daughters and a son and graduated in 1972 from Zastron High School.
 During his military service he was at the South African Air Force in Pretoria, where he was a physical education instructor.
 He has a bachelor's degree from the University of the Free State.
 After graduating he worked as a clerk at an auditing firm.

 Terre'Blanche allegedly promised the AWB leadership to both von Rönge and Andre Visagie, the AWB's then secretary general.
 However, von Rönge could provide proof of his appointment with a fax signed on 12 March 2010 with two witnesses in which Terre'Blanche asked von Rönge to take over the leadership until he had recovered from his heart surgery.

-In 1993, he was sentenced to a fine of R2,000 or six months in jail after injuring two black members of the Army on his farm.